cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

 ## cogment.EnvironmentSession(Session)

 Abstract class based on `cogment.Session`, containing session data and methods necessary to run an environment for a trial.
-An instance of this class is passed as argument to the environment callback function registered with `cogment.Server.register_environment`.
+An instance of this class is passed as argument to the environment callback function registered with `cogment.Context.register_environment`.

 `impl_name`: *str* - Name of the implementation running this environment.